Rowe House (Wayland, New York)

-Rowe House is a historic home located at Wayland in Steuben County, New York.
+Rowe House is a historic home located at Wayland in Steuben County, New York, United States.
 It is a large three-by-seven-bay Tudor Revival– style residential building with an attached 1-story, three-bay garage wing at the rear.
 It was designed in 1926 by noted Rochester architect J. Foster Warner.

 It was listed on the National Register of Historic Places in 2008.